Create API Tools

 Key Elements:

-"search"): The corresponding object contains details for that parameter.type: The parameter's data type (string,integer,number,boolean,array,object).description: Explanation for the AI assistant about the meaning of this parameter.default(optional): Default value for the parameter.enum(optional): If the parameter value can only be one of specific options, list them here.
+"search"): The corresponding object contains details about that parameter.type: Parameter's data type (string,integer,number,boolean,array,object).description: Explanation for the AI assistant, describing the meaning of this parameter.default(optional): Default value for the parameter.enum(optional): If parameter values can only be specific options, list them here.

-required: An array containing the names of all required parameters.
+required: An array containing all required parameter names.

 7. 💾 Save Tool